BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 1. Follow the installation instructions on Pulse Secure for Windows to start a new connection to ssl.binghamton.edu

-	(possibly attach the pdf to this site permanently so we can add a hyperlink to the pdf available)
 2. Once connected to the VPN, follow the same steps the university network access to log in to Spiedie.